BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 **WARGEAR**

-- Armour
+- [Armour]
-- Shield
+- [Shield]
-- Hand weapon
+- [Hand Weapon]

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

-- Woodland Creature
+- [Woodland Creature]

 - **Boldest of the Bold** `ACTIVE`

-Cirion gains a bonus of +2 to his Courage Test when attempting to Charge an enemy with the Terror special rule.
-Additionally, when an enemy model with the Blades of the Dead special rule makes Strikes against Cirion, he treats his Courage value as 4+ rather than 6+ (before any modifiers are applied).
+Cirion gains a bonus of +2 to his Courage Test when attempting to Charge an enemy with the [Terror] special rule.
+Additionally, when an enemy model with the [Blades of the Dead] special rule makes Strikes against Cirion, he treats his Courage value as 4+ rather than 6+ (before any modifiers are applied).

 </div>

 ---
 <div class="unitCard" markdown>

 ### DRAR [70 POINTS]